 New cardmembers can earn 40,000 Membership Rewards points after you spend $3,000 on purchases on your new Card in your first 6 months of Card Membership.

 Membership Rewards are one of our favorite flexible rewards currencies.
 You can transfer points to an extensive list of American Express travel partners.
-These partners include 18 airlines, such as Delta, British Airways, Singapore Airlines, and ANA, as well as three hotel partners, including Hilton and Marriott Bonvoy.
-Plus, you can take advantage of multiple transfer bonuses on offer from Amex each year.
+These partners include 18 airlines, such as Delta, British Airways, Virgin Atlantic, and Air Canada, as well as three hotel partners, including Hilton and Marriott.
+Plus, you can take advantage of multiple transfer bonuses offered by Amex each year to stretch your points even further.

 Amex Green Card Benefits